JayCuthrell/fudge.org/content/blog/looking-for-looking-for/index.md

 As a matter of fact, [I do](https://grnh.se/66f4d22d4us).
 However, it's myopic to think peers would want to apply ONLY for [where I happen to be gainfully employed](https://grnh.se/66f4d22d4us) or that their dream role already exists.

+(BTW – If you are reading this and you have a dream role in mind that's [not listed here](https://grnh.se/66f4d22d4us)... please [let me know](https://jaycuthrell.com/contact)!)

-That got me thinking about the question again. *Do I know anyone that is hiring?*
+That got me thinking about the question again.

+*Do I know anyone else that is hiring?*

 # Applicant Tracking Systems and math